marcossegovia/php-kata-env/src/Rover/README.md

 * Implement commands that turn the rover left/right (l,r).
 * Implement wrapping from one edge of the grid to another.
 (As if it was a planet !)
 * Implement obstacle detection before each move to a new square.
 (That means report to the user)
-Optional: If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.
+Optional: If a given sequence of commands encounters an obstacle, the rover moves to the next command and reports the obstacle.